How to Deal With Silent Treatment in Marriage

 The psychological effects of the silent treatment, if done with malice, is about control.

 It is a purposeful act to create a feeling of helplessness, paranoia, dependency, loss, and loneliness.
 It could potentially lead to anxiety and clinical depression.
-Silent treatment in marriage is not fair, but even married adults sometimes act like children.
+Silent treatment in marriage is not fair, but even married adults can sometimes act childish.

-If your partner is doing it with malice, then it would force them to try other means.
+If your partner does it with malice, it will force them to try other means.
 But it would not be right to stay in a relationship with that kind of person, but maybe, just maybe, things will change.

 Silent treatment in marriage can be summed up in two.

-Your partner is trying to prevent a big fight or want to escalate it into a big one.
+Your partner is trying to prevent a big fight or wants to avoid its escalation into a big one.
 Always assume the first.
 Get out of their way and live your life.
-Nothing good will come out by overthinking it.
+Nothing good will come out of overthinking it.

 Share this article on